Want to fill your sketchbook?

 - As you’re creating drawings for your theme, put them up on a wall so you can see all of your work together.
 Seeing your work develop over time and altogether like this will help you create a cohesive body of work.

-Final thoughts on drawing themes
+Final thoughts on finding themes to draw

 Drawing themes are a great way to push your drawing away from the boring academic look and feel.
 Secondly, drawing is meant to capture your own creativity in drawing and perspective of the world around you.
 Injecting your imagination into your drawings.